-Under increasing pressure from human rights advocates and Democratic lawmakers, Department of Homeland Security (DHS) Secretary Jeh Johnson announced a slew of changes last week to the Obama administration’s policy of incarcerating migrant families in prisons in South Texas and Pennsylvania, which are operated by private prison companies.
-Johnson said that “long-term detention is an inefficient use of our resources,” and promised that “the detention of families will be short-term in most cases.”
+Under increasing pressure from human rights advocates and Democratic lawmakers, Department of Homeland Security (DHS) Secretary Jeh Johnson announced a slew of changes last week to the Obama administration’s policy of detaining families in migrant jails in South Texas and Pennsylvania, which are operated by private prison companies.
+Johnson said that “long-term detention is an inefficient use of our resources,” and promised that “the detention of families will be short term in most cases.”

-Other changes promised by Johnson include offering asylum-seeking migrant families who have proven a case of “credible fear” of persecution in their home country to pay bond to secure their release.
+Other changes promised by Johnson include allowing asylum-seeking migrant families who have passed the credible fear interview as part of their legal asylum process to pay bond to secure their release.
 DHS has also promised additional access to legal representation and social services for all detained immigrant families.

-The Obama administration has come under additional pressure to curtail its immigrant-family incarceration policies in the past week, after eight House Democrats toured the Karnes County Residential Center in Karnes, Texas, and the South Texas Family Residential Center in Dilley, Texas.
-(The Karnes jail is operated by the private prison company GEO group; the Dilley jail is operated by the private prison company Corrections Corporation of America.)
+The Obama administration has come under additional pressure to curtail its family detention policies in the past week after eight House Democrats toured the Karnes County Residential Center in Karnes City, Texas, and the South Texas Family Residential Center in Dilley, Texas.
+The jails are operated by the private prison companies GEO Group and Corrections Corporation of America, respectively.

-The lawmakers called on the Obama administration to close the two jails last week, calling the conditions inside “troubling” and likening the incarcerated families there to interned Japanese-Americans who were held in camps during World War II.
-One Congress member captured cellphone video of mothers chanting “libertad!” and holding signs to protest their conditions during the tour of the jail.
+The lawmakers called on the Obama administration to close the two jails last week, calling the conditions inside “troubling” and likening the detained families there to interned Japanese-Americans who were held in camps during World War II.
+One Congress member captured cellphone video of mothers chanting “Libertad!” and holding signs to protest their conditions during the tour of the jail.

 One of the hunger-striking mothers who said she was isolated after ICE targeted her as a “ringleader” of the protest was Polyane Oliveira.
 She was recently released from Karnes after ICE issued her an $8,000 bond.
 Oliveira and two other mothers have sued ICE and the GEO Group, arguing they were unjustly retaliated against.